jverzani/JGUI.jl/README.md

 * `confirmbox`

-In addition, the `dialog` constructor can be used to generate dialogs, similar to Qt's base Dialog class:
+In addition, the `dialog` constructor can be used to generate dialogs, somewhat similar to Qt's base Dialog class:

 ```
 w = window()